There’s vacation and then there’s lifestyle. What we are on now is a combination of both.

 Travelling has become our life and regular schedules are non-existent.
 We knew we weren’t heading “home” to a gym or regular schedule, so we can’t use the excuse of “It’s OK, I’m on vacation” forever, so having self-control over food and incorporating fitness into our daily routine became very important.

-Below, we’ve compiled a list of tips that has helped us throughout the last 16 months but don’t get us wrong… Eating is half the fun of travelling and we’ve gone off the rails numerous times, but we always got back on eventually before it got out of control.
+Below, we’ve compiled a list of tips that have helped us throughout the last 16 months but don’t get us wrong… Eating is half the fun of travelling and we’ve gone off the rails numerous times, but we always got back on eventually before it got out of control.
 There’s no need to feel guilty if you don’t exercise daily, or you eat one too many burgers.
 It’s all about balance and the smallest things make all the difference.

 1. Carry compact, lightweight gym equipment

-Carrying heavy weights in your backpack is not necessary, however, it doesn’t mean you can’t pack some of the gyms equipment with you when you head out on a holiday.
+Carrying heavy weights in your backpack is not necessary, however, it doesn’t mean you can’t pack some of the gym’s equipment with you when you head out on a holiday.
 We’ve invested in 3 very versatile, light pieces of equipment that easily fit in the side of any bag.
 A jump rope, a resistance band and a small massage ball that can be used instead of a foam roller.
-All of these weigh less than 1kg and can be used in a variety of ways – anywhere at anytime.
+All of these weigh less than 1kg and can be used in a variety of ways – anywhere at any time.

 2. Don’t overindulge & share when you can

 This is by far the hardest ‘rule’ to stick too.
 Let’s be real, food is so delicious and when you don’t have to cook or clean it up, it’s even better!
 Portion control goes out the window when you’re on vacation.
 You can’t control the portion sizes they bring and if you’re anything like us, we never leave food on our plate.